krish11031998-pythonwhisperer/krish11031998-pythonwhisperer/README.md

 3. SUI

     It is a simple to use, config and integrate SwiftUI style library that is can be easily added to your project through cocoapods: [SUI](https://github.com/krish11031998-pythonwhisperer/SUI)

+## Image Processing

 4. NDVI Image Processing Project

     This is a Image Processing Porject that was built on Python to leverage Image Processing to monitor the health of the plant by evaluating the metrics liike NDVI of the plants.
 More description available in the repo : [NDVI](https://github.com/krish11031998-pythonwhisperer/NDVI_GNDVI_ImageProcessing)

+##Backend

+5. CrybseServer

+    It is a simple server I built on golang (GoFiber) a News-Media aggregator used to retrieve tweets, cryptocurrency pricing , news articles, videos and every media related to crypto. this project was built to complement the iOS App (which is currently under development) , The backend will be up and running by the mid-Oct on railway.app as a Beta release along with the iOS App: [CrybseServer](https://github.com/krish11031998-pythonwhisperer/CrybseServer)

+##Web Dev

-5. Food Recipe Web Application
+6. Food Recipe Web Application

     It is a simple food recipe web application built on vanilla JS, CSS and HTML : [Food Recipe App](https://github.com/krish11031998-pythonwhisperer/Recipe_app)

-6. BudgetTracker App
+7. BudgetTracker App

     It is a financial Budget tracking web application built on ReactJS , CSS and HTML : [BudgetTrackerApp](https://github.com/krish11031998-pythonwhisperer/Recipe_app)

-7. CrybseServer

-    It is a simple server I built on golang (GoFiber) a News-Media aggregator used to retrieve tweets, cryptocurrency pricing , news articles, videos and every media related to crypto. this project was built to complement the iOS App (which is currently under development) , The backend will be up and running by the mid-Oct on railway.app as a Beta release along with the iOS App: [CrybseServer](https://github.com/krish11031998-pythonwhisperer/CrybseServer)
+8. Tripping Website

+    It was a website I built for the Trippin App for showcasing the product and app for iOS , built using ReactJS, HTML, CSS and ReactSprings: [Trippin](https://github.com/krish11031998-pythonwhisperer/TrippinWebsite)